Links on Android Authority may earn us a commission. Learn more.

 The best cheap fitness trackers

-- The Xiaomi Mi Band 5 is the best cheap fitness tracker you can buy.
-It’s an excellent, cheap alternative to more premium fitness trackers.
+- The Xiaomi Mi Band 6 is the best cheap fitness tracker you can buy.
+It’s an excellent, affordable alternative to more premium fitness trackers and brings a host of improvements over its predecessor.

 - The Fitbit Inspire 2 is the best cheap Fitbit you can buy.
 However, it only really makes sense for the year-long Fitbit Premium membership.